Jacques Chirac: Conviction for corruption

 Chirac's immunity from prosecution ended in May 2007, when he left office as president.
 In November 2007 a preliminary charge of misuse of public funds was filed against him.
 Chirac is said to be the first former French head of state to be formally placed under investigation for a crime.
 On 30 October 2009, a judge ordered Chirac to stand trial on embezzlement charges, dating back to his time as mayor of Paris.

 On 7 March 2011, he went on trial on charges of diverting public funds, accused of giving fictional city jobs to 28 activists from his political party while serving as the mayor of Paris (1977–95).
 Along with Chirac, nine others stood trial in two separate cases, one dealing with fictional jobs for 21 people and the other with jobs for the remaining seven.
 The President of Union for a Popular Movement, who later served as France's Minister of Foreign Affairs, Alain Juppé, was sentenced to a 14-month suspended prison sentence for the same case in 2004.

 On 15 December 2011, Chirac was found guilty and given a suspended sentence of two years.
 He was convicted of diverting public funds, abuse of trust and illegal conflict of interest.
-The suspended sentence meant he did not have to go to prison, and took into account his age, health, and status as a former head of state.
-He did not attend his trial, since medical doctors deemed that his neurological problems damaged his memory.
+The suspended sentence meant he did not have to go to prison and took into account his age, health and status as a former head of state.
+He did not attend the trial, since medical doctors deemed that his neurological problems damaged his memory.
 His defence team decided not to appeal.

 The Clearstream Affair

-During April and May 2006, Chirac's administration was beset by a crisis as his chosen prime minister, Dominique de Villepin, was accused of asking Philippe Rondot, a top level French spy, for a secret investigation into Villepin's chief political rival, Nicolas Sarkozy, in 2004.
+During April and May 2006, Chirac's administration was beset by a crisis as his chosen prime minister, Dominique de Villepin, was accused of asking Philippe Rondot, a top-level French spy, for a secret investigation into Villepin's chief political rival, Nicolas Sarkozy, in 2004.
 This matter has been called the second Clearstream Affair.
 On 10 May 2006, following a Cabinet meeting, Chirac made a rare television appearance to try to protect Villepin from the scandal and to debunk allegations that Chirac himself had set up a Japanese bank account containing 300 million francs in 1992 as Mayor of Paris.
 Chirac said that "The Republic is not a dictatorship of rumours, a dictatorship of calumny."